Brianfit/calvin-card-ha/README.md

 NB: when you have more than one shell command, they need to be gathered under one header like the above.
 If you scatter them in your yaml the last one will be the only one loaded.

-Click the plus sign to set it up to run `shell_command.run_calvin`.
+Click the plus sign to add `shell_command.run_calvin` to the action.

-Every day at the time you specify, a json file and the image calvin.png will be downloaded, to then be fetched by the card using a unique time-stamped URL, thus foiling the evil image-caching plans of Spaceman Spiff's nemesis.
+Every day at the time you specify, a json file and the image calvin.png will be downloaded, to then be fetched by the card using a unique date-stamped URL, thus foiling the evil image-caching plans of Spaceman Spiff's nemesis.
 > [!NOTE]
 > Mouseover the comic to see the alt-text below the image